z Search

 Rivian Outer Plastic Covers Bottom Side Removal

-3 – Inside the 4" clearance hole, remove the TP55 underbody bolt, install Team 1EV running board bracket by re-installing TP55 underbody bolt through bracket.
-Brackets only fit in the correct orientation with mounting arm with two square holes facing outside vehicle.
+- Inside the 4" clearance hole, remove the TP55 underbody bolt, install Team 1EV running board bracket by re-installing TP55 underbody bolt through bracket.
+Brackets only fit in the correct orientation where the mounting arm with two square holes faces towards outside of vehicle.
 Repeat eight times.
-Torque TP55 bolts to 100 ft-lbs.
+Torque TP55 bolts to 80 ft-lbs.
 As shown in photo.
-If you are not using the plastic panels, the TP55 bolts used are (as measured from the front tire back: front bolt (18" from edge of front fender flair), second bolt (48" from edge of front fender flair), third bolt (72" from edge of front fender flair), fourth bolt (83" from edge of front fender flair).
+If you are not using the plastic panels, the TP55 bolts used are (as measured from the front tire back: front bolt (18" from edge of front fender flare), second bolt (48" from edge of front fender flare), third bolt (72" from edge of front fender flare), fourth bolt (83" from edge of front fender flare).

 RMaxx Bracket

-3b - Note - If plastic panels were removed for clearance cutting, clearanced panels must be re-installed now, before installing running boards.
+3b - Note - If plastic panels were removed for L-slot clearance cutting, modified panels must be re-installed now, before installing running boards.

 4 – Hold the running board up to the installed brackets with the running board mounting tabs positioned on the rear side of the installed brackets.
 Install supplied carriage bolts into the front side of installed brackets' square hole, with the bolt extending through the installed bracket hole and running board mounting tab hole.
 Attach nut on carriage bolt and finger tighten.
 Repeat for all eight installed brackets.